β‘ Lesson 18: Eevee Real-Time Rendering

 Shadow acne (speckles):

-- Adjust light Clip Start
+- Adjust per-light Clip Start

 Peter panning (floating shadows):